kraisorn1597/project2/public/cleave.js/README.md

 });
 ```

 > `.input-element` here is a unique DOM element.
-If you want to apply Cleave for multiple elements, you need to give different css selectors and apply to each of them
+If you want to apply Cleave for multiple elements, you need to give different CSS selectors and apply to each of them, effectively, you might want to create individual instance by a loop, e.g. [loop  solution](https://github.com/nosir/cleave.js/issues/138#issuecomment-268024840)

 More examples: [the demo page](http://nosir.github.io/cleave.js/)